 All federal financial aid programs require an assessment of individual financial need.
-Need is determined by the ability of the parents, student and/or spouse to contribute toward educational expenses.
-Students must complete the Free Application For Student Aid (FAFSA), available at the Financial Aid Office, at guidance offices at area high schools and online at www.FAFSA.ed.gov.
-Renewal of aid is not automatic; and students must reapply each year.
+Need is determined by the ability of the parents, student, and/or spouse to contribute toward educational expenses.
+Students must complete the Free Application for Federal Student Aid (FAFSA), available at the Financial Aid Office, at guidance offices at area high schools, and online at www.fafsa.gov.
+Renewal of aid is not automatic; students must reapply each year.
 Students should apply as soon as possible after January 1st for the upcoming fall semester classes.

 Federal Work-Study Program (FWS)

 The Federal Work-Study Program offers students an opportunity to earn money for educational expenses.
 Job placement will be arranged through the Financial Aid Office.
 Earnings may not exceed the amount of the award.
 To determine the amount of your eligibility, complete and submit the FAFSA.
 Students are paid an hourly wage rate for work performed.
 Checks are issued semimonthly.
 These funds are not used to pay tuition and fees.
 Typically, students work 10-20 hours per week.
 Eligible students may have the opportunity to perform community service on or off campus or work as tutors in local elementary schools for the America Reads Program.
 Additional information is available in the Financial Aid Office; C2406.

 You may be able to combine your existing Federal education loans into one new consolidated loan that offers several advantages.
 For more information, visit the Direct Consolidation Loan Program-Borrower Services.